EAT YOUR WORLD

 A pambazo de choripapa from El Paraiso in Mexico City.

-What: Pambazos are like tortas, except that the bread is dipped in a red guajillo-chile salsa and then fried, creating a crunchy, chewy sandwich (the pambazo most associated with the state of Veracruz is usually not fried).
+What: Pambazos are like tortas, except that the bread is dipped in a red guajillo-chile salsa and then fried, creating a crunchy, chewy sandwich (FYI: the pambazo most associated with the state of Veracruz is usually not fried).
 Common fillings include refried beans, choripapa (chorizo and potatoes), various other meats, lettuce, crumbly cotija cheese, mayo and/or crema.

 When: Daily, 8am-6pm